pmcconnell/swift_vs_objc_example/readme.md

 The app will place a pin on a map for a user specified location.

 I make no claims this is ideal code in either Swift or Objective-C. Simply a quick hack to look at the differences and learn some Swift.

+Two applications are contained in an Xcode 6 workspace so the code can be compared side by side.